AstroBarker/athelas/README.md

 ## Clang-format

 We use clang format for code cleanliness.
-The current version of `clang-format` is pinned to `clang-format-12`, however, you can try formatting with other versions at your own risk.
+The current version of `clang-format` used is `clang-format-13`.

-You can format all files in git history automatically by calling `scripts/bash/format.sh` from anywhere within the Phoebus repo (but outside of submodules)
+Simply call `Tools/Bash/format.sh` to format the `.h` and `.cpp` files.

 # TODO: Spherical Symetry
  - [x] Ensure mass conservation...